What is fenugreek?

 10 impressive health benefits of fenugreek

-- Nutritional facts: One tablespoon of fenugreek seeds contains nutrients such as energy: (35cals), Fiber: 3gm, Protein: 3 gm, Carbs: 6gm, Fat: 1gm, Iron: 20% of the Daily Value (DV), Manganese: 7% of DV, and Magnesium: 5% of DV.
+- Nutritional facts: One tablespoon of fenugreek seeds contains nutrients such as energy (35cals), Fiber: 3gm, Protein: 3 gm, Carbs: 6gm, Fat: 1gm, Iron: 20% of the Daily Value (DV), Manganese: 7% of DV, and Magnesium: 5% of DV.

-- Reduces cholesterol level: The use of the seeds under the guidance of a physician may help to reduce the cholesterol and triglyceride levels in the body.
+- Reduces cholesterol level: The use of seeds under the guidance of a physician may help to reduce the cholesterol and triglyceride levels in the body.

 - Heartburn: It’s a natural antacid.
 The use of it helps to reduce the symptoms of heartburn.

-- Weight loss: It has been observed that fenugreek suppresses appetite and gives the feeling of fullness, which reduces the chances of overeating thereby helpful in weight loss.
+- Weight loss: It has been observed that fenugreek suppresses appetite and gives the feeling of fullness, which reduces the chances of overeating, thereby helpful in weight loss.

 Fenugreek medicinal uses

-- Erectile dysfunction: It is also being used to treat erectile dysfunction, and male and female related sexual problems.
+- Erectile dysfunction: It is also being used to treat erectile dysfunction and male and female-related sexual problems.

 - Menopause & menstruation